aaron-allen/goodwin-lab-tracking/docs/goodwin_lab_user_guide.md

 To access your data you either need to be attached to a wired internet connection in the CNCB, or connected via the [MSD VPN](https://www.medsci.ox.ac.uk/divisional-services/support-services-1/information-technology/document-and-file-storage/vpn).
 You will need to use the MSD VPN if you are at home, but will also have to use it if you are connected to eduroam while in the CNCB.
 Due to additional security required for the MSD, eduroam connections do not have access to the local network in the CNCB.

 You can access your data multiple ways.
 The preferred methods would be to use either [FileZilla](https://filezilla-project.org/) or map a network drive (see below).
+If you are more comfortable at the terminal feel free to use `ssh` and either `scp` or `rsync` to get your data.
 All methods will require for you to have a user name and password for the Synologys.
 If you currently don't have any login information (or forget your information), please see Aaron or Annika to sort this out for you.
+Your data can be accessed through Synology's web interface, but I do not recommend this as downloading your data this way is much slower then the others (not to mention one of the Synology's web interface refuses to connect when on the VPN).

 It should also be noted that these Synologys are not centrally managed, University of Oxford, network drives.
 These are just a couple of file server computers sitting in the CNCB.